Metaswitch/clearwater-readthedocs/docs/Clearwater_stress_testing.md

 Log files in /var/log/clearwater-sip-stress
 ```

+The summary statistics at the end just come from SIPp, not the Clearwater deployment.
+If you want to monitor Sprout CPU during the stress run, you'll need to be running a separate monitoring tool such as Cacti (and we provide the start and end time of the stress run, to let you match up with these external graphs).

 ### Extra run_stress options

 The run-stress script has some command-line options:

 * `--initial-reg-rate` - this controls how many REGISTERs/second the script sends in during the initial registration phase (defaulting to 80).
 On systems that can cope with the load, raising this value will let the test run start faster.
-* `--sipp-output` - By default, the script hides the SIPp outputand just presents the end-of-run stats.
+* `--sipp-output` - By default, the script hides the SIPp output and just presents the end-of-run stats.
 With this option, it will show the SIPp output screen, which may be useful for users familiar with SIPp.
+* `--icscf-target TARGET` - Domain/IP and port to target registration stress at.
+Default is `sprout.{domain}:5052`.
-* `--target TARGET` - Domain/IP and port to target stress at.
-Default is sprout.{domain}, with I-CSCF traffic going to port 5052 and S-CSCF traffic to port 5054.
+* `--scscf-target TARGET` - Domain/IP and port to target call stress at.
+Default is `sprout.{domain}:5054`.

-## Restrictions

-* The clearwater-sip-stress package currently only targets load at one Sprout node - we're planning to add support for load-balancing in the future.
-* The clearwater-sip-stress package acts as a P-CSCF, which means it drives load through Sprout (and therefore through things upstream of Sprout, like Homestead).
-We don't have tools for stress-testing Bono, because we don't recommend it for production traffic, and it hasn't gone through the same level of testing and hardening that the core Sprout, Homestead and Ralf components have.
-* The summary statistics at the end just come from SIPp, not the Clearwater deployment.
-If you want to monitor Sprout CPU during the stress run, you'll need to be running a separate monitoring tool suchas Cacti (and we provide the start and end time of the stress run, to let you match up with these external graphs).
+## Running stress (IMS core and P-CSCF)

+In this mode, each SIP stress node picks a single bono to generate traffic against.
+This bono is chosen by matching the bono node’s index against the SIP stress node’s index.

+This test includes two important scripts.

+* `/usr/share/clearwater/infrastructure/scripts/sip-stress`, which generates a `/usr/share/clearwater/sip-stress/users.csv.1` file containing the list of all subscribers we should be targeting - these are calculated from properties in `/etc/clearwater/shared_config`.
+* `/etc/init.d/clearwater-sip-stress`, which runs `/usr/share/clearwater/bin/sip-stress`, which in turn runs SIPp specifying `/usr/share/clearwater/sip-stress/sip-stress.xml` as its test script.
+This test script simulates a pair of subscribers registering every 5 minutes and then making a call every 30 minutes.

+The stress test logs to `/var/log/clearwater-sip-stress/sipp.<index>.out`.

+There is some extra configuration needed in this mode, so you should:

+* set the following properties in `/etc/clearwater/shared_config`:
+    * (required) `home_domain` - the home domain of the deployment under test
+    * (optional) `bono_servers` - a list of bono servers in this deployment
+    * (optional) `stress_target` - the target host (defaults to the `node_idx`-th entry in `bono_servers` or, if there are no `bono_servers`, defaults to `home_domain`)
+    * (optional) `base` - the base directory number (defaults to 2010000000)
+    * (optional) `count` - the number of subscribers to run on this node (must be even, defaults to 30000)
+* optionally, set the following property in `/etc/clearwater/local_config`:
+    * node_idx - the node index (defaults to 1)

+To apply this config and start stress, run `sudo /usr/share/clearwater/infrastructure/scripts/sip-stress` and `sudo service clearwater-sip-stress restart`.